KtorZ/_blog_/_posts/2016-04-07-why_don't_you_use_elm?.markdown

 factories, directives and how they play well with the two-way data-binding.
 I won't carp about *Backbone* because you get the idea.
 Each framework demands a set of prerequisite knowledge, that may echo from one to another but nonetheless stay disparate.
-Although they usually rely on strong theoritical concepts, they are often so deeply entangled in the framework that is complicated to re-use them out of their context.
+Although they usually rely on strong theoritical concepts, they are often so deeply entangled in the framework that it is complicated to use them out of their initial context.
 You'll get familiar with the *React* way, or the *Angular* way yet you're not likely to re-use their concepts elsewhere on your own (mainly because you'll be using another framework and be compliant with new patterns).
 Why don't you learn *Elm* instead?
 Well I know, *Elm* is a different language (and a functional one, yuck!) and the learning curve is way too important.
+Meh.

-Therefore it seems familiar and comfortable as the big majority of frontend frameworks is built on top of *JavaScript*.
+Therefore it seems familiar and comfortable, as the big majority of frontend frameworks is built on top of *JavaScript*, to stick with *JavaScript* as much as possible.
 Hence it feels like there's one less barrier to overcome; the underlying language is always the same, isn't it?
 Having a quick look at the *JavaScript* in *Angular*, and the one in *React*, it really looks like two fairly different flavor of *JavaScript*.
 The former would rather uses a Vanilla/ES5 *JavaScript* whereas the latter embraces ES6/ES7 with an extensive usage of destructuring and methods declaration shortcuts.
 It really sounds like two different - albeit from a common ancestor - languages.
 You end up learning two distinct languages.
 So what's your excuse now?
 Instead of learning a framework (and its underlying *JavaScript* flavor), you're able to deal with a language which will by itself, intrinsically, offers you all the control and the behaviour you'll expect from a framework.
 Plus, because you are facing directly patterns and concerns which built your code, you're getting more stronger insights.
 There's one remark though.
 I've been told the main issue with *Elm* was about reading the documention.
 For non fonctional programming developers, it appears to be an impenetrable dialect whereas documentations from trendiest frameworks are more "standard", more usual.
 Inasmuch as it seems to be the only obstacle that keeps you away from *Elm*, let's spend five more minutes together to break through this.

 So here we are, talking about [Hindley-Milner][hindleymilner] type signatures.
 Trust me on that, once you can read that fluently, it becomes the best documentation you'll ever have.